Transfusion medicine

 • Develop an anti-idiotype antibody to the scFv

-• Use Fc-conjugated soluble antigen such as Fc-CD22 that interacts with CD22 CAR T cells followed by a secondary detection antibody (anti-Fc)
+• Use Fc conjugated soluble antigen, such as Fc-CD22, that interacts with CD22 CAR T cells followed by a secondary detection antibody (anti-Fc)

-• Use biotinylated protein L followed by a streptavidin-conjugated fluorophore
+• Use biotinylated protein L followed by a streptavidin conjugated fluorophore

 • There are benefits and deficits to each method and the process is labor intensive

-• Use of a standardized memory T cell panel can help evaluate how T cell phenotype impact the efficacy and longevity of response in patients receiving CAR T therapies
+• Use of a standardized memory T cell panel can help evaluate how T cell phenotype impact the efficacy and longevity of response in patients receiving CAR T cell therapies

-• One attempt at this includes a dried memory T cell panel containing a pre-validated mixture of 7 antibodies for the identification of naïve, stem cell memory, central memory and effector memory CD4+ and CD8+ T cell subsets (BD Biosciences)
+• One attempt at this includes a dried memory T cell panel containing a prevalidated mixture of 7 antibodies for the identification of naïve, stem cell memory, central memory and effector memory CD4+ and CD8+ T cell subsets (BD Biosciences)

-• One study used this pre-validated mix and additional drop in antibodies can complement the panel and enable more in depth evaluation of the T cell phenotype and monitor changes in expression of PD-1, TIM-3, LAG-3, HLA-DR, CD45RO and CXCR3 on T cells transduced to express a novel anti-CD37 CAR (Transfus Med Hemother 2019;46:15, Blood 2019;134:5626)
+• One study used this prevalidated mix and additional drop in antibodies can complement the panel and enable more in depth evaluation of the T cell phenotype and monitor changes in expression of PD-1, TIM3, LAG3, HLA-DR, CD45RO and CXCR3 on T cells transduced to express a novel anti-CD37 CAR (Transfus Med Hemother 2019;46:15, Blood 2019;134:5626)

 Case reports

-• 20 year old man relapsing 9 months after CD19-targeted CAR T cell (CTL019) therapy (Nat Med 2018;24:1499)
+• 20 year old man relapsing 9 months after CD19 targeted CAR T cell (CTL019) therapy (Nat Med 2018;24:1499)

-• Mini review of control mechanisms for future CAR T products (Front Immunol 2020;11:326)
+• Brief review of control mechanisms for future CAR T cell products (Front Immunol 2020;11:326)

-• Advancements in safety for new CAR T models (Mol Cancer 2019;18:125)
+• Advancements in safety for new CAR T cell therapy models (Mol Cancer 2019;18:125)

-• Applications of CAR T for community oncology physicians (Oncologist 2016;21:608)
+• Applications of CAR T cell therapy for community oncology physicians (Oncologist 2016;21:608)

 Treatment